Ignite-Laboratories/Enigmaneering/enigma0/step0/E0S0 - Inception.md

 to the moment of `Inception` -

     var Alive = true
-    var Inception time.Time
-    var Self self

-    func init() {
-        Inception = time.Now()
+    var Inception = time.Now()
-    }

-    type self struct {
-        ID uint64
+    var ID = NextID()
-        Ignition time.Time
-    }

-Since a system can be initialized without any activations sparking, the moment of `Ignition`, is also recorded - representing the _first_ impulse moment.
-However, it is placed into a new structure - `self`.
-You might be asking why `Alive` lives outside of `Self`?  _Well, the _host_ is `Alive` while the `Self` manifests within._
+This, again, is by design.
+A system can exist without yet sparking neural activation - thus, the condition of _alive_ is distinct from having _neural activation_.
+The latter typically requires _external intervention of some sorts - in our system, through invoking a neural `Spark()` (we'll get to that later)

 ### Unique Identification